Clear-Bible/Alignments/docs/formats.md

     * rel: relative pronoun?
 (OT)
     * verb: verb
     * x: ?
 * `morph`: encoded morphological information.
+Examples follow for several parts of speech to illustrate the patterns.
+    * "a- -npf-" is an adjective (`adj`) in the nominative case, plural, feminine.
+    * "d- -----" is an adverb (uninflected).
+	* "ra -asm-" is a determiner (`det`), accusative, singular, masculine.
+	* "nr -nsm-" is a name (`Name`), nominative, singular, masculine.
+    * "an -apf-" is a number (`num`) in the accusative case, plural, feminine.
-    * Example: "n- -nsf-" is a noun in the nominative case, singular, feminine.
+    * "n- -nsf-" is a noun in the nominative case, singular, feminine.
+    * "rp 2gs--" is a pronoun (`pron`), second person, genitive singular. "rp -dsm-" is dative, singular, masculine.
+	* "v- 3-s--aai" is a verb, third person singular, active aorist indicative.  "v- -nsm-aap" is a nominative singular masculine, aorist active participle.
+An articular infinitive is marked as "v- -----ppn": present, passive, infinitive.
+    * For uninflected forms, the pattern is "X- -----" where X is the first letter of the part of speec ("c" for conjunction, "p" for prep, etc.)

 ### Target Text Example